SEE BARCELONA FROM YOUR HOME WITH THESE VIRTUAL TOURS OF BARCELONA

 I couldn’t but start with the number one site in the city – the famous unfinished church by the master architect Antoni Gaudi.
 Started in 1882 and scheduled to be completed by 2026 (virus permitting…), if there’s only one site where you want to spend your money while you are in Barcelona – this is it!
 It doesn’t look like any other church you’ve ever been before.

-And while they are still building the towers, the inside was already finished in 2010 (so no excuses to see it only from outside – just get tickets online ahead of time or hire us for a tour of it, because tickets sell out!).
+And while they are still building the towers, the inside was already finished in 2010 (so no excuses to see it only from outside next time you come to Barcelona – just get tickets online ahead of time or hire us for a tour of it, because tickets sell out!).
 Their virtual tour offers impressive 360º views of the different façades and the inside, as well as the work-in-progress areas that have restricted access to their builders only.

 This is one of my favorite museums in town, but often overlooked because the top cubist works are elsewhere… However, it’s so illuminating to discover who Picasso was before Picasso, how he became who he became, and understand how his mind worked.